Falaknuma Palace

-Falaknuma is a palace in Hyderabad, Telangana, India.
+Falaknuma is a former palace and currently a luxury hotel in Hyderabad, Telangana, India.
 It originally belonged to the Paigah family, and was later owned by the Nizam of Hyderabad.
 It is on a hillock and covers a 32 acre area in Falaknuma, 5 km from Charminar.

-It was built by Nawab Sir Viqar-ul-Umra, Prime Minister of Hyderabad and the uncle & brother-in-law of the sixth Nizam.
+Built by Nawab Sir Viqar-ul-Umra, Prime Minister of Hyderabad state and the uncle and brother-in-law of the sixth Nizam.
 Falak-numa means "Like the Sky" or "Mirror of Sky" in Urdu.
+At the time of its completion in 1893, it was the tallest building in Hyderabad.

+The palace post renovation carried out in 2010 today is a part of Taj Group and has been renamed as Taj Faluknama Palace.